srngh/obelisk/README.md

 - [ ] SSH Jumphost Support
 - [ ] Inherit variables from folders
 - [ ] Different Config Backends to import / export connections
-- [ ] Convert Configs from other backends to the obelisk format (yaml)
+- [ ] Convert Configs from other backends to the obelisk format (sqlite)
 - [ ] Loading Several Configs at the same time without conflicts
 - [ ] Password backends (Keyring, password managers)

 ### Nice to have
 - [ ] Split View Terminals
-- [ ] Color highlighting of terminal output based on pattern matching (-> chromaterm)
+- [ ] Color highlighting of terminal output based on pattern matching (-> chromaterm?)

 ## Build Instructions
 This projects is built in Gnome Builder.
-~~Since the flatpak build environment has died several times on me, I've moved to a Fedora 43 Dev Container with toolbx.~~ I have since moved back to the regular flatpak build environment.

 ### Fedora
 #### 1. Clone the repository